Skip to Main Content

 Color Wheel

-Using a simple color wheel of Warm vs. Cool colors (Fig. 36), we can generate differential image contrast between a part and its background (Fig. 37), and even differentiate color parts, given a limited, known palette of colors, with a B&W camera (Fig. 38).
+Using a simple color wheel of Warm vs. Cool colors (Fig. 34), we can generate differential image contrast between a part and its background (Fig. 35), and even differentiate color parts, given a limited, known palette of colors, with a B&W camera (Fig. 36).
 Opposite colors on the wheel generate the most contrast differences, i.e. – green light suppresses red reflection more than blue or violet would.
-And this effect can be realized using actual red vs. green vs, blue colored light (sometimes referred to as narrow-band light), or via filters and a white light source (broad band source).
-What is critical to remember is we are evaluating how a part or feature responds to a specific color incident light – with respect to its background color and/or reflectivity profile.
+And this effect can be realized using actual red vs. green vs. blue colored light (sometimes referred to as narrow-band light), or via filters and a white light source (broad-band source).
+What is critical to remember is we are evaluating how a part or feature responds to incident light of a specific color – with respect to its background color and/or reflectivity profile.
 This point also begs the question: what about IR light for creating contrast?
 More on this in a later section.

 a – Candy pieces imaged under white light and a color CCD camera, b – White light and a B&W camera, c – Red light, lightening both the red & yellow and darkening the blue, d – Red & Green light, yielding yellow, lightening the yellow more than the red, e – Green light, lightening the green & blue and darkening the red, f – Blue light, lightening the blue and darkening the others.